-Stage 2: When a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECL.
-Stage 2 loans also include facilities, where the credit risk has improved and is subsequently recognised based on a credit-adjusted EIR.
+Stage 2: When a loan has shown a significant increase in credit risk since origination, the Bank records an initial recognition.
+POCI assets are recorded at fair value at original recognition and interest revenue is subsequently recognised based on a credit-adjusted EIR.
 ECL are only recognised or released to the extent that there is a subsequent change in the lifetime expected credit losses.